Morningstar, Inc.: Corporate identity

 Morningstar's current logo was designed by graphic designer Paul Rand.
 The design features the "o" in Morningstar appearing as a rising sun, which is a nod to a Henry David Thoreau quote that inspired the company's name.
 Mansueto considers the logo "one of our most valuable assets".

 Major offices

-The firm is headquartered in Chicago, Illinois, with major regional offices in New York City, London, Paris, Sydney, Hong Kong, Shenzhen, Mumbai and other cities around the world.
+The firm is headquartered in Chicago, Illinois, with major regional offices in New York City, London, Paris, Sydney, Hong Kong, Toronto, Mumbai and other cities around the world.
+Morningstar maintained a technology operations center in Shenzhen for nearly two decades before closing in 2023 at a cost of $30 million, citing changes in the country's regulatory landscape.